 This is a short 2.7km walk around the Beeley and Hill Bank Plantation, but allow for a good few hours as the kids will love paddling in the stream and playing in the woods.
 Wellies during the winter months are a good idea, rather than hiking boots, so they can paddle.

-On all Peak District family walks it’s a good idea to have an Ordnance Survey map.
-This walk is in the White Peak, so you need the OS Explorer Active Map OL24.
-We also like pointing out the features on the map to the kids, to help them get them used to map reading.
+On all Peak District family walks it’s a good idea to have an Ordnance Survey paper map with you, even if you have your phone on you.
+For this walk you need the OS Explorer Active Map OL 24 (White Peak).
+It’s also a good opportunity to show young kids the map features and get them started with map reading.

 WALK HIGHLIGHTS: Beautiful woodland, although as this is a plantation you may see some trees cut down.
 Kids will spend ages playing in the brook and little waterfalls.

-TOTAL ASCENT: 141 metres
+TOTAL ASCENT: 139 metres

 FACILITIES: There are no toilets or eateries on this walk.
 However, you may want to combine your walk with a meal at The Devonshire Arms in Beeley village afterwards.

 Route follows a clockwise direction.

 1. Spot the stone stile on the left, just on the corner of the bend, leading off a gravel track.
 Climb over the stile and follow the footpath down into the woods.
 This initial footpath gets rather overgrown in the warmer months when you need to be careful with the nettles.

 2. After 100 metres, take the path to the left.
 Follow this for 250 metres.

 3. At the next footpath junction (it’s obvious, not the little turning just before on the right), take the path on the right.
 Follow this footpath downhill across a small, wooden footbridge, through the woodland.
 There are lots of places to stop and play along the stream and waterfalls.